jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 When people master the levers of power, they overcome antagonists and solve problems.
 And that is the powerful lesson Main Street must learn today.

-Otherwise, this pandemic was for nothing.
+Otherwise this pandemic was for nothing.

 ---